Competencies for Dental Hygiene Graduates

 The more specific abilities could be considered subdivisions of Competencies and are termed Supporting Skills.
 An example of a Supporting Skill is: "Obtain, review and update a complete medical, family, psychological, and dental history."
 The acquisition and demonstration of a Competency require a level of mastery of all Supporting Skills related to that particular service or task.
 Similarly, Supporting Skills also require acquisition of more specific abilities, termed Foundational Abilities.
 In this document, Supporting Skills are numbered 1.1-10.4.

 The basic medical and dental sciences, behavioral sciences, and clinical sciences all provide instruction at the foundation level.
-Didactic, small group, seminar, laboratory and clinical instruction provide information and psychomotor experiences that enable students to acquire and demonstrate competence in clinical or other settings.
+Didactic, small group, seminar, laboratory and clinical instruction provide information and psychomotor experiences that enable students to acquire and demonstrate competence in clinical or other dental hygiene employment settings.
 The inclusion of any specific foundational ability in the curriculum should be based on its direct support of one or more of the Supporting Skills and Competencies.
 In general, course objectives are designed to provide Foundational Abilities.
 Therefore, Foundational Abilities are not listed in this document.